fabriciopirini/nodejs-concepts-mobile/README.md

 In each test, you have a brief description of what your application must do in order for the test suits pass.

-If you have questions about what the tests are, and how to interpret them, take a look at **[our FAQ](https://github.com/Rocketseat/bootcamp-gostack-desafios/tree/master/faq-desafios).**

 For this challenge we have the following tests:

 - **`should add a like to the like counter of the repository`**: In order for this test to pass, your application must allow to add a like in one of the listed repositories by clicking on the 'Like' button and that update should be viewed on the screen.

-## :calendar: Deliver

-This challenge must be delivered.

-After completing the challenge, posting on Linkedin about it is a good way to demonstrate your efforts to evolve your career for future oportunities.

 ## :memo: Licence